 Single hook lures for trout just make sense.
 Most trout anglers release their catch but releasing a fish doesn't guarantee its survival.
 Scientific studies have shown that spin fishing causes slightly greater post-release mortality than fly fishing.
 I am sure the type of rod and reel have nothing to do with it.
 It's the treble hooks that are the problem.
 Treble hooks cause more damage and take longer to remove than single hooks.
 The longer a trout is out of water the greater the chance it will die after release - even if it looks fine swimming away.
 Single hook lures save trout (or so I thought *).

 Lures with barbless single hooks are better yet.
 They often come out by themselves in the net, making the release very quick and easy.
-Until you get the fish into the net, though, they hold very well (for fish over about 7").
+Until you get the fish into the net, though, they hold very well (for fish over about 7" - I cannot keep the 5-6" fish from wriggling off single barbless hooks).

 If you plan to keep your catch, and if treble hooks are legal where you are fishing, then of course there's no need to go to a single hook - that is, as long as you can be sure you won't catch any fish that are too small to keep!